rnd7/weather-board/README.md

 ```

 ## Clone the repo
 In order to mess around with the original source code, you should consider cloning the repo.
+In this case changes in the original repo might lead to incompatibilites that are hard to merge.

 ```
 git clone https://github.com/rnd7/weather-board.git